hyroai/gamla/README.md

 ## Debugging anonymous compositions

 `gamla.compose(x, y, z)` produces a new function which doesn't have a proper name.
 If `x` raises an exception, it is sometimes hard to figure out where this occurred.
-To overcome this, set the env variable `GAMLA_DEBUG_MODE` (to anything).
-This will cause the composition functions to give a name for the anonymous composition.
-The name would be a concatenation of its constituents' names, e.g. `x_of_y_of_z`.
-The name is given in a way that persists to the stack exceptions.
+To overcome this, set the env variable `GAMLA_DEBUG_MODE` (to anything) to get more useful exceptions.
 This is turned on only by flag because it incurs significant overhead so things might get slow.

 ## Mixing asynchronous and synchronous code